mrkickling/documentate/README.md

 # documentate
-A python package that generates documentation for python packages and modules
+A python package that generates documentation for python packages and modules using ast and Jinja.

 WORK IN PROGRESS, NOT WORKING AS INTENDED YET.